Hyundai Elantra: Facelifts

-The vehicle was refreshed in 1992 for the European market, adding Hyundai's current logo to the grille, although North American models retained the previous year's look.
-In 1993, the vehicle was refreshed again.
-The third (second in North America) and final facelift of this generation occurred in 1994 for both front and rear fascias.
-The vehicle featured ABS brakes, front airbags, fog lamps, power-operated side mirrors, and optional alloy seven-spoke wheels.
+The vehicle was refreshed in 1992 for the European market, swapping for Hyundai's updated logo to the grille - although North American models retained the previous year's look.
+In April 1993, the vehicle received a facelift, including revised front and rear fascias including new, more organically shaped head- and taillights.
+The vehicle now also featured ABS brakes, front airbags, fog lamps, power-operated side mirrors, and optional alloy seven-spoke wheels.

-Between 1995 to 1998, the first-generation Elantra was also produced and sold for the Indonesian market as the Bimantara Nenggala, it is only available in there with 1.6 L engine.
+Between 1995 and 1998, the first-generation Elantra was also produced and sold for the Indonesian market as the Bimantara Nenggala, it is only available in there with 1.6 L engine.

-Second generation (J2/RD; 1995)
+Second generation (J2/J3/RD; 1995)

-Launched in 1995, the second generation (codename RD or J2) was offered as a sedan and station wagon.
+The second generation (codename RD or J2) was launched in March 1995, initially offered as a sedan and six months later also as a station wagon.
 It was sold in the South Korean market as the "Hyundai Avante" in sedan form and "Avante Touring" in the wagon body style.
-Some export markets such as Australia and Europe received the series as the "Hyundai Lantra" as per the first generation.
-Australian market wagons were given the "Lantra Sportswagon" name.
+Some export markets such as Australia and a number of European countries received the series as the "Hyundai Lantra" as per the first generation.
+The Lantra went on sale in Europe in September 1995, typically fitted with the 1.6-litre Beta DOHC engine, which was not offered in South Korea.
+Australian-market wagons were given the "Lantra Sportswagon" name.

-In Europe, 1996 through 1997 sedan models had carried a silver Mercury-type false grille, while the wagon carried no front grille.